 Leaving the lock-in

 We may have to face getting out of a lock-in.
-If our brains have adapted to alcohol’s sedative effects initial discomfort come with an immediate payoff, followed by annoying niggles often lasting a year.
+If our brains have adapted to alcohol’s sedative effects, initial discomfort comes with an immediate payoff, followed by annoying niggles that often last a year.

-On top of the possible discomfort of our brains returning to equilibrium we can also feel socially adrift without our trusty alcohol app to hand.
-This can sound a mental siren for straying outside the safety of the clan.
+On top of the possible discomfort of our brains returning to equilibrium, we can also feel socially adrift without our trusty alcohol app to hand.
+This can sound like a mental siren for straying outside the safety of the clan.

 Anyone unfamiliar with the sensation could try logging out of Facebook for a day or two or locking away their mobile phones.
 You might feel a similar pang.